delissesu/Slide-To-2K48/README.md

 - 💡 Suggest new features
 - 🔧 Submit pull requests

-## 📝 License

-This project is open source and available under the [MIT License].

 ## 🙏 Credits

 - Original C++ version by [Mihir Chaturvedi](https://github.com/plibither8/2048.cpp)